bryik/aframe-controller-cursor-component/README.md

     <a-entity vive-controls="hand: right" vive-cursor></a-entity>
 ```

-As it is based on [A-Frame's built-in cursor](https://aframe.io/docs/master/components/cursor.html), many of the events and states are shared.
+As it is based on A-Frame's [built-in cursor](https://aframe.io/docs/master/components/cursor.html), many of the events and states are shared.

 Note that "mouseup" and "mousedown" have been mapped to the trigger.
-In other words, pulling the trigger is the same as clicking the right-mouse button.
+In other words, pulling the trigger is the same as clicking.

 ### Notes